mrjlong/basic-pipeline/README.md

 ## Structure
 - `src`: Source code for the project.
   - `api`: Module for API interactions.
+  - `data-output`: Output files for requirements (3,4) from the assignment.
   - `database`: (Future implementation) Database interactions.
   - `processing`: Data processing modules.
   - `utils`: Utility functions and configurations.